 Your home might be your biggest asset — and yet, you could be inadvertently making it less valuable.
 Some updates and renovations can backfire when it comes time to sell.

-“What I have seen a lot of people do is rip out a closet,” says Steven Gottlieb, a licensed real estate salesperson with Warburg Realty Partnership in New York City.
+“What I have seen a lot of people do is rip out a closet,” says Steven Gottlieb, a licensed real estate agent with Warburg Realty Partnership in New York City.

 Where he works, space is at a premium.
 That means eliminating a closet can be a costly mistake.